drrcool/MMTQueue/README.md

   H, they asked for 120mx4x5 instead of 6x4x5.
 I did a search and replace to fix this.
 * Coordiante for a1689 for Chilingarian was not entered.
+* Berger test object has 0 repeats.
+Changed to 1
+* One of smith's targets has 0 repeats.
+Changed to 1